jncurrie/mscde/README.md

 ## Note

-This visual essay was created using [Juncture by JSTOR Labs](https://juncture-digital.org/)
+This visual essay was created using [Juncture by JSTOR Labs](https://juncture-digital.org/).
+Word count excluding reference list: 2663.

 ## References